 To assess and compare the morphology of microglial cells between different groups in Figure 2, we quantified the average process length (m), number of main processes and area of microglial somata (m2) in ImageJ (Fiji) software.
 A total of 80 cells from four different telencephali per group were analysed.

 2.8.
-FACS Isolation Method
+Fluorescence-Activated Cell Sorting (FACS) Isolation Method

 Animals from the Tg (olig2:DsRed), Tg (mpeg1:mCherry), Tg (olig2:DsRed; grna−/−;grnb−/−), and Tg (mpeg1:mCherry; grna−/−;grnb−/−) transgenic lines were sacrificed through MS222 overdoses, the telencephalon was dissected from each single animal, and three telencephali were pooled for each replicate.
-A single-cell suspension was prepared as previously described [58], and cells were analysed with a FACS Aria III (BD) instrument in BD FACS Flow TM medium.
+A single-cell suspension was prepared as previously described [58], and cells were analysed with a BD FACS Aria III instrument in BD FACS Flow TM medium.
 Debris and aggregated cells were gated by forward scatter-sideward scatter; single cells were gated in by FSC-W/FSC-A. Gating for fluorophores was performed using AB/EK animals as a baseline (Figure S1).
-Cells were directly sorted into extraction buffer from PicoPure RNA isolation kit (Thermo Fisher).
+Cells were directly sorted into extraction buffer from PicoPure RNA isolation kit (Thermo Fisher, Dreieich, Germany).

 2.9.
 Libraries for Deep Sequencing of Whole Telencephali and FACS Sorted Cells